GeardoRanger7299/GeardoRanger7299/README.md

-## Hi there 👋

-My name is Seth and after a 2 year hiatus I am currently working towards a degree in Mechanican Engineering.
-This will be my first coding class and first experience with any coding.
+# Hello, I'm Seth

+## About Me
+Currently taking CSC-134 and getting ready to learn C++

+## My Foo
 My hobbies are building gunpla kits and playing airsoft.
 I like to play video games in my free time.

-I decided to take this class to hopefully get a better understanding of the games I play and the parts in my airsoft gear.
-I am hoping I will have uses for what I learn in this class in the future and maybe I will start to love coding despite all the nightmare stories I hear.
+## Currently Learning
+C++

+## Fun Fact
+There is a dent in my shin bone

+## Find me
+Here on GitHub